All Products

 References

-• Protection configuration overview: This topic provides information about protected objects, protection modules, and protection processes.
+• Protection configuration overview: Provides information about protected objects, protection modules, and protection processes.

-• CreateDefenseRule: You can call this operation to create a protection rule for the IP address blacklist module.
-When you call this operation, you must set the DefenseScene parameter to ip_blacklist and configure the rule content.
+• CreateDefenseRule: Creates a protection rule for the IP address blacklist module.
+When calling this operation, you must set the DefenseScene parameter to ip_blacklist and configure the rule content.